MinIsMin/SkidCheck-2.0/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 How to use:
+Download the Zip > Extract to the server's addons folder and restart.

 Nothing is needed to configure or set up (Unless you want to).

 By default, for any IDs in the database, this addon will do a warning message & sound in the chat when those players spawn in the server.
-It will also update the lists from GitHub on map change, and then every 6 hours.
+It will also download the latest DB from GitHub on map change, and then every 6 hours.

 It can not *detect* cheaters, nor can it punish anyone it finds.
-It can only do the
+(Unless you hook it) It can only do the following:
-following:

 CVars (Add to your server.cfg if you want to change default options):